cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 outages, are there any dependencies between the software components?

-It is therefore strongly recommended that a comprehensive requirement analysis is needed to determine the requirements or conditions of an Operator.
+It is therefore strongly recommended that a comprehensive requirement analysis is undertaken to determine the requirements or conditions of an Operator.
 Requirement analysis is critical to the success or failure of Operators.
 All requirements should be documented, measurable, testable, traceable, related to identified requirements, and defined at a level of